 Sep 2019 - Dec 2019

-How might we help autistic adults achieve independence through learning transit etiquettes when riding public transportation?
+How might we help autistic adults achieve independence when riding public transit?

 Design for Accessibility

 Contextual Guidebooks.
-Besides receiving real-time alerts, users can review contextual guides, a collection of "books" on public transit etiquettes, before and during their ride to be better prepared for their transit journey.
+In unfamiliar cases, autistic users are prompted by receiving real-time guides, a collection of "books" on public transit etiquettes, before and during their ride to be better prepared for their transit journey.

-Calling for Help.
-If in a high-stress situation, users can call for help from other Infinite Transit users, who will respond to the emergency by assisting with their immediate transit issue.
+SOS Help.
+When the user is in a high-anxious situation, they can reach out for help from other Infinite Transit users, who can support them with their immediate transit problems.

 Highlighted bus number on the route overview for the user to know which bus line they will be taking to their destination.

-Breakdown of Bus Number and Time to Destination as well as the time allotted for walking/ riding is display with clear annotations.
+Breakdown of Bus Number and Time to Destination as well as the time allotted for walking/riding is displayed with clear annotations.

 A Request Help Notification is prompted only when clicking the Request Help button on the main map screen, this will provide the user information about locating a potential passenger willing to help the user during their transit ride.